 Do not let school district officials scare you into settling early or convince you not to sue.
 Public and private school lawyers are well versed in how to minimize their school district’s blameworthiness for child injuries.
 Rosenbaum & Rosenbaum, P.C. has your back and will fight to get you the compensation your child deserves.

-How Do I Prove Negligence After My Child’s School Accident in New York City?
+How Do I Prove Negligence After My Child’s School Accident in New York?

 To effectively build a case against school officials, you need experienced legal counsel to evaluate your case.
 There are several different legal theories that could lead to recovery for a school or school bus accident.